llm-bible/llm-bible.github.io/_publications/gao2023empower.markdown

 bibkey: gao2023empower
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2307.13365"}
-tags: ['Attention Mechanism', 'GPT', 'Model Architecture', 'Training Techniques', 'Uncategorized']
+tags: ['Attention Mechanism', 'GPT', 'Model Architecture', 'Training Techniques']
 ---
 Recently, with the emergence of numerous Large Language Models (LLMs), the implementation of AI has entered a new era.
 Irrespective of these models' own